Grand Canyon South Rim Bus Tour Highlights

 - Guided narrated tour with panoramic windows & restroom onboard

-- Travel over the newly built Hoover Dam Bypass Bridge
+- Travel over the newly built Hoover Dam Bypass Bridge; includes a 15-minute photo stop

-- Stop for lunch at the Grand Canyon National Geographic Visitor Center & IMAX theater complex
+- Stop at the Grand Canyon National Geographic Visitor Center & IMAX theater complex

 - Travel through the Southwest desert with a brief stop in Kingman, Arizona